 This period is governed by the contractual relationship that binds you with Dial-Once, or which links Dial-Once and your employer, your customer or any entity responsible for creating your access to the service.

 11 What are your rights and how can you exercise them ?

 As a customer, prospect or user of our websites, our applications and websites or applications that use our technology, you have the right:

-● To request that your data, especially used to communicate with you (email address , phone, etc.), be erased from our files.
+To request that your data, especially used to communicate with you (email address , phone, etc.), be erased from our files.

 To request that your data processed to render one of our services be erased from our files.
 This is called the right to oblivion.
 If you exercise your right to oblivion, and you have access to one of our services that requires identification, this access will become impossible since your identifier will be deleted from our files.

 To oppose the collection and processing of data concerning you when they are not strictly necessary.
 In certain cases, your email address may be necessary to access our services (including your access to the dashboard) because it is your username, and we need it to send you information, confirmation or activation emails, etc.;

 Access the data collected about you and retrieve it in a standard electronic format;

 To obtain rectification of the data that concern you;

-● To request a limitation of their processing - for example by refusing any use for prospecting purposes.
+To request a limitation of their processing - for example by refusing any use for prospecting purposes.

 These rights can be exercised by sending an email to the address firstname.lastname@example.org or by contacting us by land mail at the above address or using the contact details available on our website https://www.dial-once.com/en/.

-If you are not a registered user of one of our services, we will need to have certain details in order to be able to identify the data that concerns you because, as stated above, the data processed by Dial-Once to digitize calls and customer care relationship do not allow us to identify you directly.
-Some of the details we may need to ask you are: the IP address(es) assigned to your device at the time of your interactions, as well as the time-stamped ranges for assigning these addresses, the Advertising ID or IdFA associated with your device/account, the MSISDN assigned to your phone subscription and the period of that subscription, or other information about your connections or your device.
+You will certainly have to provide certain details in order to be able to identify the data that concerns you because, as stated above, the data processed by Dial-Once to customer care relationship do not allow us to identify you directly.
+Some of the details we may need to ask you are: the IP address(es) assigned to your device at the time of your interactions, as well as the time-stamped ranges for assigning these addresses, the MSISDN (your telephone number) assigned to your phone subscription and the period of that subscription, or other information about your connections or your device.

 In order to allow the execution of the requests made to it, DialOnce reserves the right to carry out or to have a third party carrying out any necessary verification intended to establish the correspondence between a particular person asking to exercise its rights and the data which concerns it, including identity checks.

 You also have the right to lodge a complaint with a supervisory authority and to lodge a judicial appeal, in particular if your requests for claiming your rights have not been processed within one month after they have been filed.
 In France, the supervisor authority is the CNIL who can be contacted via the suitable forms on its website cnil.fr.